 - Preteen can interpret divorce but will oppose or resist accepting it.
 He/she may repeatedly sneak out from the guardian parent to meet the other parent, and argue if caught.

 - Will show poor grades and loss of interest in studies.
 He will also grow irritable on trivial matters.

 - The child may consider himself as the cause of the divorce and will try to reunite his parents.

 - Adolescents/teenagers understand divorce and have clear cognition of the reasons behind it.
-Due to this, they are most likely to feel emotionally upset on seeing their parents go separate ways.
+They may experience emotional distress seeing their parents parting ways.

 - An adolescent will suffer poor grades, withdraw from his current friend circle, and may cut off his relatives as well.
 He/she may also stop speaking to one or both the parents due to anger and frustration.

-- May show first signs of inclination towards substance abuse like addiction towards alcohol and narcotics.
+- May show first signs of inclination towards substance abuse like addiction towards alcohol and narcoticsiXA drug that lessens pain, promotes sleep, causes coma, and may change how people feel, think, or act. .
 Also, if in a relationship of his/her own, then they will tend to be abusive and quarrelsome due to stress.

 3. Availability of emotional support: